vanngocthuyla/Data_Analysis/_pages/intro.md

 permalink: /
 ---

 I am a computational biologist who focuses on chemical biology.
-I develop and apply analytical approaches to integrate and interpret omics (WES/WGS, RNA-Seq), and high-throughput screen (pharmacological screen) data.
+I develop and apply approaches to integrate and interpret omics (WES/WGS, RNA-Seq), and high-throughput screen (pharmacological screen) data.
 These are helpful for delivering insights into biological diseases, provide outcome prediction to design experiments, and guide product development.

 I can utilize statistical models, machine learning methods, and construct workflow for data analysis.
-Some of my achievements are described below.
+Some of my achievements are described below:

 **Transcriptomic analysis**
 - Profiling the set of RNA transcripts under specific circumstances or in specific cells.